GDP growth overestimated during UPA, NDA rule: Arvind Subramanian

 New Delhi, June 11: Arvind Subramanian, Narendra Modi government's former chief economic adviser, has deduced that India's economic growth rate has been overestimated by around 2.5 percentage points between 2011-12 and 2016-17 due to a change in methodology for calculating GDP.

-India's gross domestic product product (GDP) growth rate between this period should be about 4.5 per cent instead of the official estimate of close to 7 per cent, he said in a research paper published at Harvard University.
+India's gross domestic product (GDP) growth rate between this period should be about 4.5 per cent instead of the official estimate of close to 7 per cent, he said in a research paper published at Harvard University.

 "India changed its data sources and methodology for estimating real gross domestic product (GDP) for the period since 2011-12.
 This paper shows that this change has led to a significant overestimation of growth," he said in the paper.